17cupsofcoffee/tetra/README.md

 Tetra is a simple 2D game framework written in Rust.
 It uses SDL2 for event handling and OpenGL 3.2+ for rendering.

-**Note that Tetra is still extremely early in development!** It may/will have bugs and missing features.
-That said, you're welcome to give it a go and let me know what you think :)

 * [Website/Tutorial](https://tetra.seventeencups.net)
 * [API Docs](https://docs.rs/tetra)
 * [FAQ](https://tetra.seventeencups.net/FAQ)